Omycron83/Notes/ML/Markov Chains.md

 A first order Markov chain refers to a markov process having either a discrete (or countable) state space or discrete index set (or both).

 ## Markov Chains in graph theory:
-A Markov chain can be represented using a graph, where each node is a possible
+A Markov chain can be represented using a graph, where each vertex is a reachable state an